 Learn more about the psoas muscle

-The psoas is a muscle located deep in your lower back.
-It attaches right onto all five of your lumbar vertebra and then connects down onto the inside of your femur.
+The PSOAS is a muscle located deep in your lower back.
+It attaches right onto all five of your lumbar vertebrae and then inserts down onto the inside of your femur (your thigh bone).
 You have one on both sides of the spine.
-The muscle is not particularly large, but due to the location of the muscle it can really wreak havoc on the body if its too tight or too weak.
+The muscle is not particularly large, but due to its locatione it can really wreak havoc on the body if it’s too tight or too weak.
 There are many nerves that run in close proximity to this muscle, or even pierce right through it, and this can cause a whole array of separate symptoms too!

 There are home stretches that are can help reduce some of the muscle tension.
 When stretching, you should feel the pull in the front of the thigh/groin area.
 It is important that the stretches are held for 30 seconds, so make sure you give them good long holds.
 It is ok if the stretch is uncomfortable, but it should not be excruciatingly painful.